celluloid/celluloid/README.md

 ------

 The rudiments of TCPServer and TCPSocket are in place and ready to use.
-Several methods are still missing, and there is presently no way to open new TCP connections in an evented manner.
+Several methods are still missing.
+Making new connections with Celluloid::IO::TCPSocket.new works, however it presently does blocking DNS resolution and connect so it can stall the reactor loop.

-No UDP or UNIXSocket support yet.
-Also coming soon!
+Basic UDPSocket support is in place.
+On JRuby, recvfrom makes a blocking call as the underlying recvfrom_nonblock call is not supported by JRuby.

-Filesystem monitoring is also likely on the horizon.
+No UNIXSocket support yet, sorry (patches welcome!)

 Contributing to Celluloid::IO
 -----------------------------